 Located in Atoka the Bethel Cumberland Presbyterian Church Cemetery is infamous for its paranormal activity and is known as one of Tennessee's haunted places.
-Visitors to the old cemetery (which was established in the 1850's) report encountering unfriendly spirits such as long-dead criminals, ferocious beasts, and even the ghosts of malicious children.
+Visitors to the old cemetery (which was established in the 1850s) report encountering unfriendly spirits such as long-dead criminals, ferocious beasts, and even the ghosts of malicious children.
 Even folks who do not believe in ghosts claim to have encounter wild animals in the cemetery late at night.

 The Blackwell House is a Victorian home located on Sycamore View Road in Bartlett, and it may be the only haunted house in the city.
 Legend has it that the wife of the original owner, Nicholas Blackwell, died just two nights after moving into the house.
 According to the story, subsequent residents have not been able to stay in the home for any length of time because the home is now haunted by the ghosts of both Blackwells -- two spirits who are frequently roaming through the house, wearing their Sunday best.

 The Ornamental Metal Museum is located in and on the grounds of Memphis' old Marine Hospital, one of the spookiest, scariest places in Memphis.
 The basement of the museum's main building, in fact, was originally the hospital's morgue.
 The morgue saw thousands of yellow fever victims during the city's epidemic and the ghosts of some of those victims reportedly haunt the area today.
 It's not legal to break in and tour the Memphis old Marine hospital, but on rare occasions, it has been open for tours.

-Probably Memphis' most famous ghost, Mary is the ghost of a little girl that was killed when she was hit by a vehicle outside the Orpheum.
+Probably Memphis' most famous ghost, Mary is the ghost of a little girl that was killed when she was hit by a trolley outside the Orpheum.
 Though she is known to play childish pranks in the theater (opening doors, laughing out loud, etc.), she is most frequently spotted in her favorite seat, C-5.
 In addition to Mary, paranormal investigators believe that there are as many as six other spirits residing in the Orpheum Theatre, making this downtown building one of the most haunted places in Tennessee.
 Friends of the Orpheum Theater have staged ghost tours in the past.
 Call the theater to see if there are any coming up during your visit.

 Another cemetery in Atoka, this one is believed to be haunted by the ghosts of Native Americans and slaves who were literally dumped into a mass grave in one section of the property.
 Today, a lone marker designates the grave area.
 In addition, there are many others buried in the cemetery, each in his own plot and with his own marker.
 Those who claim to have encountered ghosts in this cemetery describe the spirits as angry and even malicious.

-There is one room in this historic home that is purported to be haunted.
+There is one room in this historic home in Memphis' Victorian Village that is purported to be haunted.
 Molly Woodruff Henning is said to inhabit The Rose Room, though she occasionally wanders throughout the rest of the house.
 A seemingly friendly spirit, Molly reportedly once instructed museum staff on the correct placement of the furniture in her former bedroom.
 The museum stages regular ghost tours as well as a ghost hunt where you put on gear and look for ghosts with specialists.
 Get your tickets at this website.